allatnot/googlecloud/README.md

 #### bucket = name of the google cloud bucket
 #### sub_directory = 'y' or 'n' if the bucket contains prefix
 #### first_time_backup = 'y' or 'n'. however this could be ignored becasue the script will asks later to conform.
-#### y = if the backup is done for the first time , n = if backup is already done before and just need to be updated with new files instead of downloading whole files.
+#### y = if the backup is done for the first time , n = if the backup is already done before and just need to be updated with new files instead of downloading whole files.

 #### the method RsdGoogleCloudUpload could be used to create a bucket if not exists and upload files and requires following parameters
 #### bucket_name = the name of bucket you wish to create or already exist bucket
 #### files = full path where files exist those to be uploaded
-#### location = google cloud location where the bucket exists
+#### location = google cloud location where the bucket should exit and ignore if bcuket is already exits.
 #### prefix = the name of folder needs to be created inside the google cloud bucket
 #### record = the path where you want to keep the record of the uploaded files.
 #### first_upload = 'y' if yes or 'n' if no.